damianlewis/oc-october-dusk-plugin/README.md

 # October Testing
-Enables the use of the Laravel testing framework within OctoberCMS.
+Enables the use of the Laravel testing frameworks within OctoberCMS.

 ## Usage